MetaMask/SIPs/SIPS/sip-29.md

   return { conversionRate };
 };
 ```
-The type for an `onAssetDescription` handler function’s arguments is:
+The type for an `onAssetConversion` handler function’s arguments is:

 ```typescript
 interface OnAssetConversionArgs {